thomasdefise/OSCP_Resources/Enumeration/Linux101.md

 find / -perm -g=s -type f -print 2>/dev/null | sed 's:.*/::'  # Search for program with the SGID
 ```

+For more information about that technique refer to [T1548.001 - Abuse Elevation Control Mechanism: Setuid and Setgid](https://attack.mitre.org/techniques/T1548/001/)

 ###### *If you don't know, now you know: [SUID](https://linux.die.net/man/2/setuid) & [SGID](https://linux.die.net/man/3/setgid)*

 - **SUID** (**S**et owner **U**ser **ID** up on execution) is defined as giving temporary permissions to a user to run a program/file with the permissions of the file owner rather that the user who runs.